w4ffl35/PyMazeBuilder/README.md

 # PyMazeBuilder

-Generate perfect mazes with Node using a growing tree algorithm.
-This is a python clone of [node-maze-generator](https://github.com/w4ffl35/node-maze-generator).
+Generate perfect mazes with Python using a growing tree algorithm.

 ---